Djokovic–Nadal rivalry: 2012 Australian Open final

-This match was the third straight Djokovic vs Nadal major final.
-It was the longest Grand Slam final in history with Djokovic prevailing 7–5 in the fifth set in 5 hours 53 minutes.
+The duo faced off in their third straight major final, in what was the most anticipated and hyped match of the tournament, with a Bleacher Report article describing it as "one of the most highly anticipated, as well as predicted, Australian Open finals matches the world has seen".
+The top two players in the world battled in what was the longest Grand Slam final in history with Djokovic prevailing 7–5 in the fifth set in 5 hours 53 minutes.
 Both players were exhausted to the extent that chairs had to be brought out during presentation.
-The momentum switched several times throughout the match, at one stage Djokovic being only two points from winning the fourth set and thus the championship.
+The sixth game of the first set was particularly long, lasting over 11 minutes, going to five deuces and Nadal saving two break points.
+The momentum switched several times throughout the match, with Nadal winning the first set, and at one stage Djokovic being only two points from winning the fourth set (and thus the championship).
 However, Nadal managed to force a deciding set.
 He went up a break in the fifth set, but the turning point was when he missed a backhand winner at the net at 4–2 30–15, and lost his chance to consolidate his break.
-Tennis legends Mats Wilander, Björn Borg, Andre Agassi, Pete Sampras, John McEnroe, Boris Becker, and Stefan Edberg have all responded saying this was the greatest match of all time.
-The amount of social media chatter on Facebook and Twitter on the match was never seen before in tennis.
-Many congratulated both players for playing the greatest match ever witnessed, and news media also commented on the insurmountable quality of the match itself.
-With the win, Djokovic brought his win streak against Nadal to seven, all of which were in finals and 3 being grand slam finals.
+Djokovic later converted his first championship point.